North Borneo Chartered Company: Administration

 With the founding of the company, the administrative divisions of North Borneo introduced by Overbeck were maintained by the establishment of the West Coast Residency and the East Coast Residency.
 The seat of the two residents was in Sandakan, where the governor was based.
 Each residency, in turn, was divided into several provinces managed by a district officer.
 Over time, the number of residencies increased to five: Tawau Residency (also known as East Coast Residency), Sandakan Residency, West Coast Residency, Kudat Residency, and Interior Residency.
 The provinces were initially named after the members of the board: Alcock, Cunlife, Dewhurst, Keppel, Dent, Martin, Elphinstone, Myburgh and Mayne.
-The senior residents occupied Sandakan and the West Coast, while the other three residents with the second class residencies occupied Interior, East Coast and Kudat.
-The residents of Sandakan and West Coast were members of the Legislative Council, the Legislative Assembly of the Company.
+The senior residents occupied Sandakan and West Coast, while the other three residents with the second class residencies occupied Interior, East Coast and Kudat.
+The residents of Sandakan and West Coast were members of the Legislative Council, the legislative assembly of the company.

 The election of Cowie to the board of directors in 1894 marked the beginning of a major change in the style of administration: Before, North Borneo was governed by the company, and the governors were fully empowered and fully responsible.
-But since Cowie took over, he mostly pulled strings from London.
+But since Cowie took over, he mostly ran things from London.
 Instead of the development of North Borneo, the satisfaction of the shareholders was in the foreground.
-Alfred Dent, who fiercely opposed Cowie's costly and money-wasting ideas, finally resigned and withdrew from the company.
+Alfred Dent, who fiercely opposed Cowie's costly and money-wasting ideas, resigned and withdrew from the company.

 Under Neill Malcolm, the administration was ordered to strictly supervise expenditure.
 Several governors reduced the number of district officers by eliminating the posts in Ranau, Pensiangan, Tenom, Sipitang, Penampang, Tuaran, Langkon, Lamag, Beluran and Semporna.
 Douglas James Jardine, who become the governor in 1934, completed the process by merging the Tawau Residency with the Sandakan Residency on the one hand and the Interior Residency with the West Coast on the other hand.
 He also removed the District Officer in Papar.

 Municipal administration was governed by the Village Ordinance of 1891.
 This ordinance fundamentally changed the status of the chiefs, the traditional indigenous tribal leaders.
 Following its implementation, the company only accepted those chiefs who had appointed them as community leaders.
 Other chieftains, who had played an important role for generations, were either shut down or branded as criminals or troublemakers.
 Disrespect for these traditional leaders contributed to the spirit of local resistance led by tribal group such as Mat Salleh and Ontoros Antanum.